 Many Brinsea incubators are fitted with ambient temperature alarms that warn if the room temperature is getting too high or too low for the incubation temperature to be reliably maintained, see the table below.

-40 years of experience goes into every Brinsea product
+Over 50 years of experience goes into every Brinsea product